cesaragostino69/DOFT-Delayed-Oscillator-Field-Theory/README.md

 [This is the DORF Manifesto](./MANIFESTO.md)

-[This is the DORF Manifesto uses plain language and analogies](./MANIFESTO_EXPLAINED.md) *This text uses plain language and analogies to make DOFT accessible to non-specialists.
+[This is the DORF Manifesto uses plain language and analogies](./MANIFESTO_EXPLAINED.md)
+* .This text uses plain language and analogies to make DOFT accessible to non-specialists.
 It does not replace the technical formulation or aim to provoke; any simplification is intentional to aid understanding.*

-[This is the DORF Manifesto en lenguaje coloquial y analogías](./MANIFESTO_EXPLICADO.md) *Este texto usa lenguaje coloquial y analogías para acercar DOFT a lectores no especialistas.
+[This is the DORF Manifesto en lenguaje coloquial y analogías](./MANIFESTO_EXPLICADO.md) *.
+Este texto usa lenguaje coloquial y analogías para acercar DOFT a lectores no especialistas.
 No sustituye la formulación técnica ni busca polemizar; cualquier simplificación es intencional para facilitar la comprensión.*

 ---